-Independent: 100% Members:

-Meetings in 2018: 2 Jeffrey Chisholm (chair)

-Cathryn Cranston, Katherine Rethy, Richard Roy
+Meetings in 2019: 2 Cathryn Cranston, Katherine Rethy, Richard Roy

 The nominating and corporate governance committee is primarily responsible for reviewing and making recommendations on corporate governance matters.
 It is responsible for, among other things, reviewing and assessing the size and composition of the board, board effectiveness, director compensation, the board's relationship with management and the performance and contribution of directors.
 The committee is also responsible for board succession planning, including the identification, recruitment and proposal of nominees for membership to the board, as well as orientation for new directors and continuing education for all directors.
 The committee has experience in corporate governance matters.
-You can read about the committee in detail beginning on page 18.
+You can read about the committee in detail beginning on page 21.
+It is intended that Mr. Roy will be appointed chair of the nominating and corporate governance committee, assuming he is re-elected at the meeting.
+Mr. Chisholm will remain a member of the committee.

-CORPORATE GOVERANCE
+CORPORATE GOVERNANCE